Speech Pathology in Schools

 View the Speech Pathology in Schools Resource

-This is a series of videos with speech pathologists, principals, teachers, and parents discussing the benefits of speech pathologists using a whole school approach in schools.
+This is a series of videos interviews with speech pathologists, principals, teachers, and parents discussing the benefits of speech pathologists using a whole school approach in schools.
 Explore this series of video resources .

 What’s in the resource?